In line with the ongoing wet season,

 Temperature

-September are noted for their lowest temperatures, with an average high-temperature of 30.5°C (86.9°F).
+September are characterised by the lowest temperatures, recording an average high of 30.5°C (86.9°F).

 Heat index